 He is married with one grown up son.

 Rosi is the first woman at the helm of Central YMCA – the world’s first YMCA, founded in 1844, and now the largest global youth charity with almost 60 million members in over 120 countries – she has been in post since 2004.
 Leading up to that, Rosi was an educator and entrepreneur both home and abroad, founding one of the earliest health clubs in the UK in the mid ‘80s before tying her spotted hanky to a stick and making her way to London (no cat) to first volunteer, then work, at the YMCA.

-Born in Dublin his military service included battalion command and his last appointment was working for three Government Departments, sustaining and creating partnerships with 35 countries.
+Born in Dublin his military service was concluded in 2007 working for three Government Departments, sustaining and creating partnerships with 35 countries.

 Married to Lucie, they live in London.

-He is a Liveryman of the City of London and the joint Founder of the Worshipful Company of Security Professionals.
+Liveryman of the City of London.
+Joint Principal Founder, Clerk and Past Master of the Worshipful Company of Security Professionals.

-He is President of the Harrow St John Ambulance, Patron of the Harrow United Deaf Club and Treasurer of the Bushey Old Peoples’ Luncheon Club.
+President of Harrow St John Ambulance.
+Patron Harrow United Deaf Club.
+Treasurer Bushey Old Peoples’ Luncheon Club.